sxumit/HostelSphere-WebApp/README.md

 ## 🏨 HostelSphere
-**HostelSphere** is a full-stack **hostel management web application** built using **Python Flask, MySQL, and HTML/CSS**, inspired by real-life hostel challenges people face such as repeated manual form fillings when taking/changing hostel, lack of transparency, messy room allotments, fee payment status, service complaints( cleaning, repairing, wifi issue, etc), latest updates, everything at once in **HostelSphere**
+**HostelSphere** is a full-stack **hostel management web application** built using **Python Flask, MySQL, and HTML/CSS**, inspired by real-life hostel challenges people face.

-- ### What you have to do:
+ - #### Problems faced by Hostel:

+   - No resident database

+   - Manual form verification and its storage

+   - Unchecked fee status

+   - No interaction with residents

+ - #### Problems faced by Residents:
+   - Delay in services ( cleaning, repairment, electrical failure, wifi problems)

+   - No transparency in work, irregular room allotments

+   - Have to meet personally to raise Complaints

+   ## What we offer:
      - From **"Register as a Resident"** section, fill your details only once and generate your **"Unique Resident  ID"**

      - Give that **Resident ID** to your **Hostel Incharge** (**HOSTEL MUST BE REGISTERED TO HOSTELSPHERE**)